SteveJustin1963/tec-SCOPE/README.md

 - at the moment its a push around scope
-- will modify it with motors and encoders
+- add motors
+- add encoders HN3806-AB, AB 2 phase rectangular orthogonal pulses 600 pulses/rev, max 5000rpm, response 0-20KHz
+  - green A phase, white B phase, red Vcc power +, and black V0.
+DC5-24V power source
+  - should not connect AB directly VCC

-- crude angle check using compass and protractor, convert magnetic north to true north in Sydney add 12.83°E in 2020 changes 0.04° annualy
+- crude angle check using compass and protractor, convert magnetic north to true north in Sydney add 12.83°E in 2020 changes 0.04° annually
+- crude level use a bubble float.
+3 large thumb screw in base, protractor and plumb for angle
 - we need to calibrate the alignment so the angles are correct, we use a known celestial object
-- the current mount is called a alt azximuth , its an x and y so we need 2 motors and 2 encoders
+- the current mount is called a alt / azimuth , its an x and y so we need 2 motors and 2 encoders
 - we need to modify the mount so we have shafts and gears of a sort
-- with code or a joystick we can slew it around or goto some coord via tec1 keypad
+- with code or a joystick we can slew it around or goto some co ords via tec1 keypad
 - or track a position using an optical gates or estimation
 - will try starmap Stellarium interface via another bitbang port x.200 commands
 - what to do for long-exposure astrophotography ?